25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      obj["face"] = "🤡";
      ```

    - Using a constructor function one can customize the way the object is created.
 By convention the constructor function name is same as the object and is Capitalized.
 This function is similar to a class in other object-oriented programming languages.
-New object is created using the `new` keyword before the constructor function.
+New object is created using the `new` keyword before the constructor function

      ```javascript
      // constructor function